OHDSI/Broadsea/README.md

 - Click on the Atlas link to open Atlas in a new browser window
 - Click on the Hades link to open HADES (RStudio) in a new browser window.
   - The default RStudio userid is 'ohdsi' and the default password is located in the `./secrets/hades/HADES_PASSWORD` file.

+## Community Contributions

+Community contributions are welcome!
+Here are the steps for making Community contributions to OHDSI Broadsea:

+- Create a new GitHub issue in the OHDSI/Broadsea repo with a short summary describing the proposed changes
+- After discussion of the issue is completed in the GitHub repo, and the issue is approved, create a GitHub Pull Request, linked to the GitHub issue.
+- The OHDSI/Broadsea GitHub repository maintainer will review, request changes to the Pull Request if needed, and then merge the Pull Request

+Here are some guiding principles for making contributions - these items should be addressed in the issue & issue discussion.

+- If a new application is added it must be useful for a large section of the OHDSI community.
+- The changes should maintain backwards compatibility for existing Broadsea deployments.
+There are some valid exceptions like bug fixes, and new Broadsea releases may allow breaking changes.
+- The changes must fit within the Broadsea framework.
+For example, each new application gets a subdirectory,  secrets files are added if needed, a new section added to the .env file etc.
+- The contributor agrees to support the changes and respond to any related issues in the OHDSI/Broadsea GitHub repository and the OHDSI forums.
+- OHDSI Broadsea is cross platform, so the contributor will test the changes on each targeted OS (Windows, Linux and Mac), before submitting a Pull Request.

 ## Broadsea - Advanced Usage